IonicaBizau/ajs/Readme.md

 $ ajs index.ajs
 ````

-Use the -t and -s options to view the abstracted syntax tree and compiled source respectively:
+Use the -t and -s options to view the abstracted syntax tree and compiled source:

 ```` bash
 $ ajs -t index.ajs